What is EDM Marketing? Benefits & Campaign Tips

 As mentioned before, however, EDM marketing is more than just email marketing.

-An EDM marketing strategy uses various forms of media – email, social media, printed materials, text messages, out-of-home, and more – to help build your list and convert people to customers.
+An EDM marketing strategy uses various forms of media – email, social media, printed materials, text messages, out-of-home, and more, and tools such as lead capture software – to help build your list and convert people to customers.
 By using other forms of marketing communications, you can reach potential customers and reinforce the campaign message.
-(We’ll go into more detail below)

 The versatility and flexibility of Electronic Direct Mail marketing mean that it can work for almost any business.
 Whether you are running an eCommerce business, a service-based business or even a non-profit, EDM marketing can help you increase your conversions and grow your email list.